-What you should know about your sewer service line and system:
+What to know about your sewer service

 The sewer system collects wastewater from your home and transports it to the Alberta Capital Region Wastewater Treatment Plant.
 Your sewer service line connects your home sewer to the City's main lines.